mvolkmann/blog/src/warp.md

 really want to quit which will kill the processes.
 Click the "Show running processes" button to see a list of the processes.

+## Help

+To get help on using Warp, open the "Warp Essentials" panel by clicking the button on the right side of the title bar.
+This contains four sections titled
+"What's New?", "Getting Started", "Maximize Warp", and "Advanced Setup".

+For online help, browse {% aTargetBlank "https://docs.warp.dev", "Warp Documentation" %}.

 ## Hierarchy

 Warp uses the terms window, tab, pane, and block.